 Vegetius, whose Epitoma Rei Militaris, rehashes in the 4th century CE the training standards from the Marian reforms, the legions were trained to cover between 20 (regular pace) and 24 Roman miles (forced pace) in 5 Summer hours — about 29.5km and 36 km at the regular and forced pace.
 Assuming the best-case scenario (75-minute Solstice hours, see diagram on the right) and a geographic location in Latium this amounts to 4.7 km/h and 5.7 km/h, respectively.

 The pace of those marches is comparable to test marches in modern armed forces enforcing tough standards for loaded marches, in particular, the British infantry where loaded marches are called tactical approach to battle (TAB).
 Of course, later in July and August, the pace would become slightly faster.
-Ditto in countries up father up North (Gaul, Germany, etc.) where Summer hours would have been longer.
+Ditto in countries up father up North (Gaul, Germany, etc.) where Summer hours would have been shorter.
 So, Roman legionnaires were trained to walk fast under load.

 Compared to loaded marches, carrying around the water, firewood and animal fodder to supply the contubernium and its pack animals, milling wheat rations, hunting, fishing, and foraging, would have been below the level of effort that Roman legionnaires were adapted to (or, more precisely, accommodated to).
 Still, daily chores could contribute to avoiding detraining during periods loaded marches were spaced out.
 Notice that ‘detraining’ is more about of strength than of cardiovascular fitness, although marches would have maintained both (for an analysis of this claim, see Loaded Marches and Loaded Carries below).
 Then again, after basic training had raised the aerobic base, loaded marches and daily chores would have been sufficient to maintain it (see the aside on Aerobic Base for more details).